gsmainclusivetechlab/mmapi-nodejs-sdk/docs/recurringPayment/viewAccountDebitMandate.Readme.md

 # View A Debit Mandate

-`Here, viewAccountDebitMandate(identifierType, identifier, debitMandateReference) creates a GET request to /accounts/{identifierType}/{identifier}/debitmandates/{debitMandateReference}`
+`Here, viewAccountDebitMandate({ identifierType1: identifier1 }) creates a GET request to /accounts/{identifierType}/{identifier}/debitmandates/{debitMandateReference}`

+> `This endpoint returns a specific debit mandate linked to an account where one identifier suffices to uniquely identify an account.
+Note that the payer account is identified in the path.`

+`Here, viewAccountDebitMandate({ identifierType1: identifier1, identifierType2: identifier2, identifierType3: identifier3 }) creates a GET request to /accounts/{AccountIdentifiers}/debitmandates/{debitMandateReference}`

-> `This endpoint returns a specific debit mandate linked to an account.`
+> `This endpoint returns a specific debit mandate linked to an account where a single identifier is not sufficient to identify an account.
+Note that the payer account is identified in the path.`

 ### Usage/Examples